-Since week 40/2021, two shipments of specimens (virus isolates and/or clinical specimens) have been received at the Crick Worldwide Influenza Centre (WIC) from Croatia and the Netherlands containing five and 14 samples, respectively (Table 2).
-Of the 18 samples 17 were type A viruses and one was type B/Victoria-lineage.
+Since week 40/2021, two shipments of specimens (virus isolates and/or clinical specimens) were received at the Crick Worldwide Influenza Centre (WIC) from Croatia and the Netherlands containing five and 14 samples, respectively (Table 2).
+Of the 18 samples, 17 were type A viruses and one was type B/Victoria-lineage.
+No shipments were received in November 2021.

-Genetic and antigenic characterisation data generated at the WIC for viruses with collection dates after 31 August 2020 until 31 January 2021, up to a report deadline of 15 February 2021, contributed to the WIC virus characterisation report that was presented at the WHO influenza vaccine composition meeting (VCM) in February 2021, when recommendations were made for the 2021-2022 northern hemisphere season.
+Genetic and antigenic characterisation data generated at the WIC for viruses with collection dates after 31 August 2020 until 31 January 2021, up to a report deadline of 15 February 2021, contributed to the WIC virus characterisation report that was presented at the WHO influenza vaccine composition meeting (VCM) in February 2021, when recommendations were made for the northern hemisphere 2021-2022 season.
 Data generated on viruses with collection dates after 31 January 2021 informed the recent VCM where recommendations were made for the 2022 southern hemisphere season.
-Recommendations for the 2020-2021 northern hemisphere, the 2021 southern hemisphere and upcoming 2021-2022 northern hemisphere seasons have been published [1, 2, 3, 4].
+Recommendations for the 2020-2021 northern hemisphere, the 2021 southern hemisphere and upcoming 2021-2022 northern hemisphere and 2022 southern hemisphere seasons have been published [1, 2, 3, 4].

-Due to the low number of influenza-positive specimens detected and thereby available for sharing with WIC, recent influenza characterisation reports, including this one, have been based mainly on phylogenetic analyses of complete HA gene sequences submitted to the EpiFluTM database of the Global Initiative on Sharing All Influenza Data (GISAID), inclusive of sequences generated at the WIC, with those from EU/EEA countries highlighted.
-Twelve A(H3N2) viruses from the Netherlands were characterised antigenically since the September 2021 report (Table 3).
+Due to the low number of influenza-positive specimens detected and thereby available for sharing with WIC, recent influenza characterisation reports, and this one, have been based mainly on phylogenetic analyses of complete HA gene sequences submitted to the EpiFlu $^{\text{TM}}$ database of the Global Initiative on Sharing All Influenza Data (GISAID), inclusive of sequences generated at the WIC, with those from EU/EEA countries highlighted.
+Four A(H3N2) viruses from Croatia were characterised antigenically since the October 2021 report (Table 3).